 Sport for international development

 Australia is regarded as a world leader in using sport to assist developing countries to achieve positive societal outcomes.
-The Australian Sports Outreach Program, principally funded by the Australian Government and managed by the Australian Sports Commission, manages grassroots sports development programs in the Pacific, southern Africa, Caribbean regions and in India.
+The Australian Sports Outreach Program, principally funded by the Department of Foreign Affairs and Trade and managed by the Australian Sports Commission, manages grassroots sports development programs in the Pacific, southern Africa and Caribbean regions as well as India.

 Australia has a reputation for staging successful major sporting events.
 It has hosted the summer Olympics twice (Melbourne 1956 and Sydney 2000) and the Commonwealth Games four times (Sydney 1938, Perth 1962, Brisbane 1982 and Melbourne 2006).
 Queensland's Gold Coast will host the 2018 Commonwealth Games.
 Australia will also host the 2015 Cricket World Cup, and the 2015 Asian Football Confederation Asian Cup.
 Other international events are staged annually around Australia such as the gruelling Sydney to Hobart yacht race, the Formula One Grand Prix in Melbourne, the internationally accredited Tour Down Under cycling event in South Australia, and a round of the Moto GP on Phillip Island in Victoria.
 The world tennis circuit is kicked off each year by the Australian Open in Melbourne.

 Australia has many media outlets.
 There are two national radio, television and online broadcasters that receive public funding, the Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service (SBS), which broadcasts programs in both English and a range of languages other than English, including news from all over the world.
 Australia also has three commercial freeto- air television networks, hundreds of pay television channels, and many print, radio, digital and online media outlets.